-With all these accelerations in place, Kim et al. in [48] introduced an extension of the Click modular router that reached 28 Gbps of throughput using aggressive computation and I/O batching techniques.
-ClickOS [49] and NetVM [50] platforms deployed dedicated VMs, running on top of Xen [51] or KVM [52] hypervisors respectively, to realize middlebox processing tasks.
+With all these accelerations in place, Kim et al. in [110] introduced an extension of the Click modular router that reached 28 Gbps of throughput using aggressive computation and I/O batching techniques.
+ClickOS [111] and NetVM [112] platforms deployed dedicated Virtual Machines (VMs), running on top of Xen [113] or KVM [114] hypervisors respectively, to realize virtual NFs.
 Both frameworks achieved packet switching between VMs at 10 Gbps line-rate for any packet size.
-More recently, OpenNetVM [53] showed that VM-based NFV deployments do not scale with increasing number of chained instances, hence opted for NFs running natively in lightweight Docker [54] containers.
-By interconnecting these containers with DPDK Tx and Rx ring buffers, OpenNetVM realized NFV service chains with higher throughput.
+OpenNetVM [115] showed that VM-based NFV deployments do not scale with increasing number of chained instances, hence opted for NFs running natively in lightweight Docker [116] containers.
+By interconnecting these containers with DPDK Tx and Rx ring buffers, OpenNetVM realized NFV service chains with Flurries [117] builds atop OpenNetVM [115] to provide higher throughput. software-based service chains on a per-flow basis.
+Flurries also enables multiple DPDK-based NFs to share the same CPU core, thus multiplexing thousands of service chains into a single server.
+NFP [118] extends OpenNetVM to allow NFs in a service chain to be executed in parallel.
+Dysco [119] proposes a distributed protocol for steering traffic across the NFs of a service chain.
+NetBricks [120] introduces new programming abstractions that allow chained NFs to operate on isolated memory areas without the (expensive) need to exchange copies of the same packet.
+This is possible by exploiting type checking and unique types provided by safe programming languages (e.g., Rust) and compilers (e.g., LLVM [121]).

-An alternative direction towards achieving better performance was to scale software middleboxes for modern, multi-core and sometimes heterogeneous hardware architectures.
-RouteBricks [55] took advantage of parallelism in the OS and hardware levels to introduce the first parallel Click router prototype, able to achieve 35 Gbps throughput.
+An alternative direction towards achieving higher performance was to scale software middleboxes for modern, multi-core and sometimes heterogeneous hardware architectures.
+RouteBricks [122] took advantage of parallelism in the OS and hardware levels to introduce the first parallel Click router prototype, able to achieve 35 Gbps throughput.
 Most importantly, RouteBricks showed that performance was no longer the Achilles' heel of software routers.
-Moreover, PacketShader [56] exploits the massively-parallel processing power of a Graphics Processing Unit (GPU) to overcome the CPU limitations of software-based routers and achieve a forwarding rate of almost 40 Gbps for small frames.
-In the same context, NBA [57] introduced mechanisms to balance the load between CPUs and a GPU, in an attempt to further increase the router's performance.
+Moreover, PacketShader [123] exploits the massively-parallel processing power of a Graphics Processing Unit (GPU) to overcome the CPU limitations of software-based routers and achieve a forwarding rate of almost 40 Gbps for small frames.
+In the same context, NBA [124] introduced mechanisms to balance the load between CPUs and a GPU, in an attempt to further increase the router's performance.
 The results showed that an IP router could reach the line-rate of an 80 Gbps server.
-Finally, Barbette et al. in [58] proposed FastClick; a Click variant that combines tedious low-level configurations and techniques to turn Click into a fast user-space packet processor.
+Finally, Barbette et al. in [125] proposed FastClick; a Click variant that combines tedious low-level configurations and techniques to turn Click into a fast user-space packet processor.
 The authors of FastClick compared their approach with a large variety of other Click-based works (e.g., PacketShader), showing that FastClick with DPDK or netmap-based I/O outperforms other state of the art approaches.